-Component Description (1) TouchPad zone Reads your finger gestures to move the pointer or activate items on the screen.
-NOTE: For more information, see Using TouchPad and touch screen gestures on page 29.
-(2) Left TouchPad button Functions like the left button on an external mouse.
-(3) Right TouchPad button Functions like the right button on an external mouse.
+Component Description (1) Fingerprint reader (select products only) Allows a fingerprint logon to Windows, instead of a password logon. ▲ To use the fingerprint reader, tap or swipe the upper-left corner of the TouchPad.
+See Using Windows Hello (select products only) on page 37 for details.
+NOTE: Select products also support online payments through the fingerprint reader.
+(2) TouchPad zone Reads your finger gestures to move the pointer or activate items on the screen.
+NOTE: For more information, see Using TouchPad and touch screen gestures on page 22.
+(3) Left TouchPad button Functions like the left button on an external mouse.
+(4) Right TouchPad button Functions like the right button on an external mouse.